cloudmesh-community/book/chapters/arch.md

 (http://www.cmlab.csie.ntu.edu.tw/~jimmychad/CN2011/Readings/CloudComputingNewWine.pdf)
-has been updated by von Laszewski to include the mobile computing and the internet of things phase that is bringing rapid changes to how we perceive and use the cloud in the neer future.
+has been updated by von Laszewski to include the mobile computing and the internet of things phase that is bringing rapid changes to how we perceive and use the cloud in the near future.

 ![Evolution of Compute Architectures](images/compute-phase.png){#fig:evolution-computer-arch}